exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

 running the Exasol database.
 If you do not specify a port then ITDE will select a random free port.

+Docker-DB Environment Readiness
+""""""""""""""""""""

+While starting a Docker-DB environment, ITDE limits each Docker-client readiness probe to 30 seconds.
+This prevents an unresponsive Docker daemon from blocking startup indefinitely.
+The database startup timeout remains 10 minutes, and ITDE can retry a failed startup attempt.
+This limit applies only to readiness probes; regular operations, including ConfD credential setup, keep their normal Docker-client timeout.

 ConfD HTTPS Access
 """""""""""""""""""